zowe/community/Project Management/PI Planning/23PI3 Planning/PI Planning Preparation by Squad/Zowe ZOS Squad - 23PI3 Objectives.md

 # How to get involved
 ### Other tasks
-The Web UI squad has more ideas than listed here, and can be seen at our [github issue page](github.com/zowe/zss/issues).
+The zOS squad has more ideas than listed here, and can be seen at our [github issue page](github.com/zowe/zss/issues).
 Several issues are listed as *Help Wanted*, as well as *Good First Issue*

 ### Contact us
 Please find us in the #zowe-zos-interface slack if you wish to become involved!